 - Magic Staff: He wields the Axe Rod.

 - Narrator All Along: What he turns out to be.
 In fact, the context of the story chronicles the events that took place within his novel "The Fall of Kooluk", which he wrote afterwards.

 - Oblivious to Love: Has no idea that Seneca has a crush on him.

 - Secret Diary: He gets very upset if this is made fun of.

-- Shock and Awe: He specialises in Lightning rune magic.
+- Shock and Awe: He specializes in Lightning rune magic.

-- The Smart Guy: The intelectual magic user of Walter's group.
+- The Smart Guy: The intellectual magic user of Walter's group.

 - Smart People Wear Glasses

-- Squishy Wizard: Like most magic users, his health is comparitively low.
+- Squishy Wizard: Like most magic users, his health is comparatively low.

 - Survivor Guilt: He feels unbelievably guilty about having to kill Walter to save Kyril, even though Kyril forgives him, and therefore Apologises a Lot.

 - Will They or Won't They?: He's very close to Seneca, but any romantic thoughts remain unvoiced.
-They could have gotten together at the end, but if they did, it was never mention.
+They may well have gotten together at the end of the game, but if they did, it's never mentioned.

 - Blow You Away: Her default elemental affinity is wind.

 - Closer to Earth: She's very sensible and levelheaded, especially compared to worrisome Andarc.

 - Combat Stilettos: Wears long black high-heeled boots.
 It doesn't affect her skills though, as she's an archer.

 - Combination Attack: She can perform the "Cohort Attack" (with Andarc), the Dying Wish Attack (with Kyril and Andarc) and the "Barrage Attack" (with Flare and Frederica).